FrankC01/tributary/README.md

                  :resource-paths ["dev/resources"]}}
 ````

-### Description (BPMN) 0.1.2-SNAPSHOT
+### Description (BPMN) 0.1.3-SNAPSHOT

-The data model has changed significantly in 0.1.2 from the ad-hoc map model I was creating to the standard XML structure to take advantage of build-in zippers and other utilities.
-The following descripes the mapping
-and support for BPMN for this project version:
+The data model has changed significantly back in 0.1.2 from the ad-hoc map model I was creating to the standard XML structure to take advantage of build-in zippers and other utilities.
+The following descripes the mapping and support for XPDL for this project version:

 ### Context Data Model